ezriharmusial/LastMessengerS/src/lib/md-collections/artists/skillful-kennis-sk.md

   strengths of skillful sign are gentle, affectionate, curious, adaptable, able to learn quickly and exchange ideas
 reason: because he feels happy doing it and music chose him
+wishes: long life to himself and to people around him
+motivation: being poor
+inspiration: nature, weed and sleep
+youth_influences: American Hip Hop legends
 influential_artists: Lil Wayne, Birdman, DMX, 2Pac, Drake, Lil Baby
+purpose: reach the world with truth and bring the  change people deserve
+solution: because it gives him the ability to express himself.
+Through that expression, he  communicates by music, his own unique emotions, thoughts and experiences.
+When he  sees and study another's art, he's seeing the world through their eyes.
+When he creates, he  is letting the world see through him
 success: the opposite of failure, the status of having achieved and accomplished an aim or objective.
 Being successful means the achievement of desired visions and planned goals.
 Furthermore, success can be a certain social status that